craw

 dot

-Her work explores the overlaps between craft, science, and archival practices, drawing from everyday materials and complex processes to navigate the in-between—spaces shaped by glitch, slippage, and transformation.
-Expect woven wall pieces, cyanotypes, lightboxes, and screenprints that reflect a sensitivity to what is often overlooked or discarded.
+Her work navigates the overlaps between craft, science, and archival practices—drawing from everyday materials and complex, often time-intensive processes to explore states of transformation, slippage, and glitch.
+The result: woven wall pieces, cyanotypes, screenprints, and lightboxes that reflect a deep sensitivity to what is often overlooked, ephemeral, or discarded.

 dot